List of the wettest tropical cyclones in the United States: Maine

 The combined impact from a Nor'easter just one day before Daisy hit, and Hurricane Daisy, caused severe flooding in Maine, when rain fell for 65 consecutive hours in some locations.
 Rainfall from the two systems caused record rainfall in some areas in Maine.
 Flooding caused by Hurricane Irene's heavy rainfall washed out two bridges on State Route 27 in Carrabassett Valley.

 Maryland

 Eloise's remnants brought great moisture to the Northeast third of the United States in the combination of warm, tropical air and cold air from a cold front.
 From Virginia through New Jersey, 5 in of rain were reported, while New York and Pennsylvania experienced 10 in.
 Westminster, Maryland received the maximum amount from the storm in this region with a total of 14.23 in.
 The 1935 Labor Day hurricane holds the record for producing the most rainfall in Maryland.

 Massachusetts

 The wettest known tropical cyclone to impact New England is also the wettest known for the state of Massachusetts.
 The flood from Hurricane Diane led to a significant death toll (nearly 200) from Pennsylvania eastward through southern New England.

 Michigan

-In 1961, Hurricane Carla generated more precipitation in Michigan than any other tropical cyclone has ever generated in the state.
-Carla is also the wettest tropical cyclone to have hit Iowa, Nebraska, and Wisconsin.
+Hurricane Beryl in 2024 produced more rainfall in Michigan than any other tropical cyclone, surpassing Carla in 1961.